acetvertacova/react-hooks/README.md

-# Lab Work №3: Hooks and Lists Rendering.
+# Lab №3: Hooks and Lists Rendering.

 ## Installation and Project Launch Instructions